MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/touch-interactions.md

 Design your app with the expectation that touch will be the primary input method of your users.
 If you use UWP controls, support for touchpad, mouse, and pen/stylus requires no additional programming, because UWP apps provide this for free.

 However, keep in mind that a UI optimized for touch is not always superior to a traditional UI.
 Both provide advantages and disadvantages that are unique to a technology and application.
-In the move to a touch-first UI, it is important to understand the core differences between touch (including touchpad), pen/stylus, mouse, and keyboard input.
+In the move to a touch-first UI, it is important to understand the core differences between touch, touchpad, pen/stylus, mouse, and keyboard input.

 > **Important APIs**: [**Windows.UI.Xaml.Input**](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Input), [**Windows.UI.Core**](https://docs.microsoft.com/uwp/api/Windows.UI.Core), [**Windows.Devices.Input**](https://docs.microsoft.com/uwp/api/Windows.Devices.Input)